Web3Slimchance/indexer/docs/errors.md

 Check sync and health status of the subgraph to access the issue.
 If needed, provide a POI or use `--force` to bypass POI checks.

+## IE069

+**Summary**

+Failed to deploy subgraph deployment graft base.

+**Solution**

+Same error as IE026, but auto-deploying as the base for a grafted subgraph.
+Please make sure the auto graft depth resolver has correct limit, and that the graft base deployment has synced to the graft block before trying again - Set indexing rules for periodic reconciles.